davidkhala/fabric-common/README.md

     - [1.4.3][orderer][FAB-7559] apply new ordering service endpoints config structure
 ## Notes

+- if random result is included in WriteSet, it corrupts the deterministic process.
+- instantiate/upgrade could be where data migration is performed, if necessary
 - [keystore] For private keys existing in local file system, you should set the permissions to 0400 on *nix based OS’s.
 - [gRpcs][docker network] **host name SHOULD not include upper-case character, otherwise gRpcs ping for discovery_client will not response back with docker network DNS**
 - [query]blockHeight(got from queryChain) indexing from 1, blockNumber in blockEvent starting from 0